Audacity (audio editor): Audio analysis

 Audacity has several features to allow for spectrum analysis using the Fourier transform algorithm and spectrograms.
 As with effects, additional analysis plugins can be added, such as ones that check audiobooks for ACX compatibility.

 Limitations

-While Audacity has some features found in digital audio workstations, it should not be considered as such yet.
-In its current form, it is an audio editor and recorder.
-In particular, MIDI editing, piano rolls, virtual instruments, parameter automation and channel routings are not yet implemented.
+Audacity 4.0 does not support MIDI editing or virtual instruments, features commonly found in digital audio workstations.

-Due to the use of wxWidgets, which do not have full iOS or Android support, Audacity cannot run on mobile platforms.
+As of September 2026, no official version of Audacity is available for iOS or Android.

 Other features

 Audacity can make precise adjustments to speed (tempo) while maintaining pitch, to synchronize audio with video or for precise running time.
 It also has a large array of digital effects and plug-ins, including: noise reduction based on sampling the noise to be minimized, vocal reduction and isolation for creation of karaoke tracks and isolated vocal tracks, pitch adjustment maintaining speed, and speed adjustment maintaining pitch.

-Audacity also has support for multi-channel modes with sampling rates up to 96 kHz with 32 bits per sample.
+Audacity also has support for multi-channel modes with arbitrary sampling rates, and to 32-bit float sample depth.
 It can also detect dropout errors made while recording with an overburdened CPU.